-The commissioning of this boiler and system must only be undertaken by Safety Registered Engineer, qualified to work on Liquefied Gas Petroleum Gas (LPG)
+The commissioning of this boiler and system must only be undertaken by a Gas Safe Registered Engineer, qualified to work on Liquefied Petroleum Gas (LPG) in accordance with the requirements of the Gas Safe Installation and Use Regulations.

 Components used to adapt it to the type of gas available must be genuine parts only.